 The survey conducted by the Academy found that while 77 percent of Americans use different cutting boards for raw meats and ready-to-eat foods, only 9 percent always or usually wash utensils before using them for cooked foods.
 These grilling shortcuts may save time, but they also can leave you with a case of foodborne illness!
-Take precautions by washing cutting boards and utensils in hot, soapy water between uses, or use color-coded sets to keep raw meats and ready-to-eat foods separate.
+Take precautions by washing cutting boards and utensils in hot, soapy water between uses, or use color-coded sets to keep raw meats, seafood and poultry and ready-to-eat foods separate.
 And always, always wash your hands!

 Watch the Clock

 The Academy survey indicated 21 percent of people believe picnic foods can sit out in summer heat for more than two hours without refrigeration.
 Not true!
 In temperatures of 90º F or more, the "two hour rule" becomes the "one hour rule."
 Next time you dine outdoors, keep guests safe by setting out perishable food items in one-hour shifts.
 After each shift, place uneaten food back in a refrigerator set below 40º F. Or, keep perishable foods on ice to make sure they stay properly chilled.